tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Installations, setups and usage.md

 If everything is in order then by pushing to your working repository GitHub should order the runner on your computer to start the run on your local computer's Kubeflow setup.

+### Verifying the run and debugging

+1. Checking GitHub Actions UI:
+    - Open the working reposotory and click on Actions tab
+    - Find the latest run and check if it has started succesfully
+    - If the run failed, open it to check the logs and debug

+2. Checking Kubeflow Pipeline UI:
+    - Open the Kubeflow instance on [localhost:8080](http://localhost:8080/)
+    - Navigate to the Pipelines tab and find the pipeline run triggered by your latest commit
+    - Monitor the execution and logs to confirm it is running as expected

+3. If the run hasn't started:
+    - Verify that the commit was pushed to the correct branch
+    - Ensure the GitHub Actions workflow is configured correctly
+    - Check the logs in GitHub Actions UI and Kubeflow UI for error messages

 ### Possible problems
 If commit fails due to the wrong python version, go to .github/workflows ->  run-notebook-in-development-environment.yml, and delete this part of the code:
 ```